- ART* F100 Art Appreciation http://mxcc.edu/catalog/course-descriptions/art

 His work has been included in articles and reviews that have appeared in The New York Times, the Hartford Courant, The Boston Globe, The Hartford Advocate, New Haven Register, New Britain Herald, Worcester Magazine, Haber’s Art Reviews, and Art New England.

-Matt received an M.F.A. degree in sculpture from the University of Connecticut and a B.F.A. degree in sculpture from the Hartford Art School.
+Matt received his MFA degree in sculpture from the University of Connecticut and a BFA degree in sculpture from the Hartford Art School.
 Prior to joining MxCC, Matt was a studio art and art history instructor at the Hartford Art School, Naugatuck Valley Community College, Springfield College, the Springfield Museum of Fine Arts, Tunxis Community College, and the University of Connecticut.

-He lives in Unionville, Connecticut with his wife Liria and their children Samuel, Nikolas and Nagore.
+He lives in Unionville, Conn., with his wife, Liria, and their children, Samuel, Nikolas and Nagore.